 The Department of Health and Natural Sciences, in partnership with the University of Miami's School of Nursing, offers a joint bachelor's degree program in biology and nursing.
 Students completing the program of study at both institutions, as outlined below, will receive a Bachelor of Science in Biology from Florida Memorial University and a Bachelor of Science in Nursing from the University of Miami.
-To be eligible to transfer to the University of Miami's School of Nursing, students must earn a cumulative grade point average of at least 3.3 in courses taken at Florida Memorial University.

-Students who do not complete the two years at the University of Miami will be given the opportunity to complete a degree in Biology at Florida Memorial University.
+To be eligible to transfer to the University of Miami's School of Nursing, students must earn the required transfer GPA for UM.Students who do not complete the two years at the University of Miami will be given the opportunity to complete a degree in Biology at Florida Memorial University.

 To remain in the dual-degree program, students must earn a "C" or better in all college level courses including major courses (biology, mathematics, chemistry, and physics) (see course requirements for the Biology-Nursing degree).
-Given that this dual-degree program is an Honors Biology program, students must maintain a 3.3 GPA every semester.
+Given that this dual-degree program is an Honors Biology program, students must maintain the required transfer GPA UM every semester.

 Students who enter the Nursing program at the University of Miami who have not met these stated requirements will not receive a biology degree from Florida Memorial University and are ineligible for the tuition reduction at the University of Miami.